theseus-os/Theseus/README.md

  * **rust-analyzer**, by matklad
  * **Better TOML**, by bungcip
  * **x86 and x86_64 Assembly**, by 13xforever

-### Fixing Rustup, Rust Toolchain, or RLS Problems
-Sometimes things just don't want to behave, especially if there were issues with the currently-chosen Rust nightly version.
-In that case, try the following steps to fix it:
- * Set your default Rust toolchain to the one version in the `rust-toolchain` file, for example:
-    ```sh
-    rustup default $(cat rust-toolchain)
-    ```
- * With your newly-set default toolchain, add the necessary components:
-    ```
-    rustup component add rust-src
-    ```
- * In VS Code (or whatever IDE you're using), uninstall and reinstall the Rust-related extension(s), restarting the IDE each time.
- * Check your IDE's settings to make sure that no weird Rust settings have been selected; building Theseus doesn't require any special settings.
- * If you're still having issues, remove all other Rust toolchain versions besides the default one and try again.
-You can see other installed toolchains with `rustup toolchain list`.

 ## Acknowledgements
 We would like to express our thanks to the [OS Dev wiki](https://wiki.osdev.org/) and its community and to Philipp Oppermann's [blog_os](https://os.phil-opp.com/) for serving as excellent starting points for Theseus.
 The early days of Theseus's development progress are indebted to these resources.